Adult Social Services Department Transport Policy – effective from 6 March 2017

 - Who is in receipt of a Motability vehicle or mobility payment.

-- Who lives in a setting funded by the Adult Social Services, eg Residential Care, supported living schemes - The cost of the placement will meet the full range of support needs, including transport.
+- Who lives in a setting funded by the Adult Social Services, e.g. Residential Care, supported living schemes - The placement is expected to meet the full range of support needs, including transport.